 Under the NHS constitution, all patients have the right to begin consultant-led treatment within 18 weeks of being referred by their GP.
-Moorfields is committed to fulfilling this right.
-For more information about your rights and responsibilities, please visit the Moorfields website and search 'Referrals to treatment (RTT)'.
-To learn more about your rights under the NHS constitution, visit www.nhs.uk/choiceinthenhs
+Moorfields is committed to fulfilling this right, but if you feel that we have failed to do so, please contact our patient advice and liaison service (PALS) who will be able to advise you further (see above).
+For more information about your rights under the NHS constitution, visit www.nhs.uk/choiceinthenhs